Bromo-Seltzer ~ Cobalt Blue Bottles

 There is confusion on when the Bromo-Seltzer product itself was completely taken off the market.
 Some sources have given 2008 as the year when the company stopped producing the product and went out of business.
 During the last years of the product (and those exact years are unclear to me at the present time), it was packaged in plastic bottles, and (later) in plastic, foil or paper packets.

-From this page on Amazon (from reading product reviews from purchasers), the last year that Bromo-Seltzer seems to have been available for sale (online only) was approximately 2011. https://www.amazon.com/Bromo-Seltzer-Antacid-Reliever-Pre-measured/product-reviews/B0000537QB
+From this webpage on Amazon (from reading product reviews from purchasers), the last year that Bromo-Seltzer seems to have been available for sale (online only) was approximately 2011.
+[Edited 4/16/2024 – that page is no longer active and was deleted].

-NOTE: For a very informative, detailed treatise on BROMO-SELTZER bottles, please check out this article (a .pdf file) written by Bill Lockhart.
+NOTE: For a very informative, detailed treatise on BROMO-SELTZER bottles, please check out this article (this is a .PDF file) written by Bill Lockhart from his research along with info submitted by several other glass researchers.
 Bill discusses the many different Bromo bottle variants made over the years, with an estimated timeline: https://sha.org/bottle/pdffiles/Bromo-Seltzer.pdf

 Bill also goes into more detail on Maryland Glass Corporation in this article: